BOFACAM/FINALBASELINE/README.md

 4) Give a description and create your token, which will be valid for 30 days.

-5) You will see the message :
-'
-This is your new access token.
-Be sure to copy it, because you won't be able to see it again!
+5) You will see the message : 'This is your new access token.
+Be sure to copy it, because you won't be able to see it again!' followed by the access token, copy it.
-'
-Followed by the access token, copy it.

 6) Navigate to pulumi_check.py and locate :
-'
+"
 Set your Pulumi access token here
 PULUMI_ACCESS_TOKEN = ''

-'
+"
 around lines 27-28.